South Jordan Montessori Parent Handbook

 School photographs will be taken in the spring.
 You will be notified in the monthly calendar of the date on which the individual and class photographs will be taken.
 We will be taking and posting pictures of your children on our Instagram and Facebook account and those images may be used for promotional purposes.
 If you do not wish us to do this, please inform us.

 Our students go outdoors almost everyday.
 We require that students come in weather appropriate attire and that you send them in rain/ snow gear when appropriate so that they can enjoy their time outdoors.
-Our outdoor area includes a trampoline, chickens, tree to climb, sand box, fire pit and playgrounds with play structures.
+Our outdoor area includes a trampoline, chickens, trees to climb, sand box, bike path and play areas with play structures, an orchard with plum, apple, pear, and apricot trees.
+There is also a vineyard and garden.
 By enrolling your child in the school, you agree that your child may participate in said activities, and you understand that there is an inherent risk of injury associated with those activities and our school cannot be held liable for any injury or accident unless caused by our staff’s negligence.
 A note will be sent home at the beginning of the school year if your child is for some reason unable to participate in any of the above outdoor activities which must be signed and returned so that we are aware of the situation.
 Of course, we always do our best to implement safety procedures so that the risk of injury is minimized.

 Part of our school’s curriculum includes monthly field trips.
 We rely on parent volunteers for field trips and our students love it when their parents can accompany us.
-You student will ride in a private vehicle to go on the field trip.
-Please send your student with a booster seat on the day of the field trip and ensure they have everything that the calendar notes they need for the field trip.
+Your student will ride in a private vehicle to go on the field trip.
+We require background checks for any parents that would like to volunteer to drive children other than their own on field trips.
+Please send your student with a booster seat on the day of the field trip and ensure they have everything they need for the field trip.

-Every morning and afternoon, students will be provided with a healthy snack.
-Our student of the week is responsible for providing a healthy snack for students on Wednesday of the week they are spotlighted.
+Our student of the week is responsible for providing a healthy snack for students on Wednesday of the week they are spotlighted so you don't need to send a snack with your child on Wednesdays.
 Our school does a Baking Day once a month where the children will prepare a recipe to eat (cookies, breads, soups, rolls etc.).
 Upon occasion students are invited to bring a snack for special activities or field trips and we ask that healthy snacks and lunches be sent on those days.
 Children staying all day will need to pack a healthy lunch every day.